omarbidaq/LibraryManagementSystem/README.md

 Our APIs uses Basic Auth for authentication.
 To interact with any secured endpoints, you must include a valid Basic Auth in the Authorization header of your HTTP request.
-The app contains 2 user Roles 1-USER  2 -ADMIN
-The user Role has access to GET methods only. while Admin has access to all endpoints.(You can check SecurityConfig class inside the Configuration package) The user role credentials are {"username": "user","password": "123"} while the admin role credentials are {"username": "user","password": "123"}

 Using the API: